Blood Sugar Conversion Chart: Mg/dL, Mmol/L & A1C

 This value, as we discussed earlier, would fall within the normal adult range.

-Understanding your blood sugar levels is crucial to help maintain your overall well-being.
-That's where signing up for a program like Nutrisense can make all the difference, especially with the 1:1 access to a team of glucose experts through 1:1 insurance-covered video calls with a registered dietitian or nutritionist.
-The team of experts is trained to work with your body’s data; you can see what is affecting your glucose levels and find actionable ways to balance them based on your unique needs.
+Understanding your blood sugar levels is crucial to help maintain your overall wellbeing.
+Monitoring glucose is one way to keep an eye on it.
+This is where signing up for a program like Nutrisense can make all the difference, especially with the 1:1 access to a team of glucose experts through 1:1 insurance-covered video calls with a registered dietitian or nutritionist.
+The team of glucose-certified experts is trained to work with your body’s data; you can see what is affecting your glucose levels and find actionable ways to balance them based on your unique needs.

-With Nutrisense, you also get access to CGMs, or you can connect any compatible CGM to the app and unlock powerful insights into your glucose levels.
-To read your blood sugar conversion charts, you can work with Nutrisense's credentialed experts, who are all glucose-experts and have various specialties, from weight loss and prediabetes to sports nutrition, women's health, and more.
+With Nutrisense, you also get access to glucose biosensors that measure interstitial glucose, or you can connect any compatible continuous glucose monitor (CGM) to the Nutrisense App and unlock powerful insights into your glucose levels.
+To read your glucose conversion charts, you can work with Nutrisense's credentialed experts, who are all glucose-experts and have various specialties, from weight loss and prediabetes to sports nutrition, women's health, and more.
 They provide personalized support to help you interpret your data and make informed lifestyle choices, so you have the tools and guidance you need to optimize your health.

 Ready to get started?
 Take our quiz to see how Nutrisense can help you achieve your health goals.